Black-hole spectroscopy from a giant quantum vortex: Methods

 which correspond to the local maxima highlighted in Fig.~\ref{fig:intro}d by open circles.

-The WKB approximation breaks down near the saddle points because of the divergence of the corresponding wave amplitudes.
-A well-known matching procedure \cite{torres2018,torres2020,patrick2020quasinormal} solves this issue by introducing a transfer matrix that relates the mode amplitudes on both sides of $r_\mathrm{sp}$.
+The WKB approximation employed in our model breaks down near the saddle points because of the divergence of the corresponding wave amplitudes.
+A well-known matching procedure \cite{torres2018,torres2020,patrick2020quasinormal} solves this issue.
 Keeping $\omega$ and $m$ fixed, the radial part of the wave in the proximity of the saddle point takes the form,

-where $\alpha^\pm$ denote the complex amplitudes of radially ingoing and outgoing modes.
-The transfer matrix relates amplitudes on both sides of the saddle point $r_\mathrm{sp}^\pm$ \cite{IyserWill87,Torres2020RS,RayTracing2014},
+where $\alpha^-$ and $\alpha^+$ are the complex amplitudes of radially ingoing and outgoing modes, respectively.
+The transfer matrix, relating amplitudes on both sides of the saddle point $r_\mathrm{sp}^\pm$, is defined as \cite{IyserWill87,Torres2020RS,RayTracing2014},